What to do if…

 - You keep vomiting or cannot keep liquids down.

-- If you are not actively vomiting, take small sips of water or an oral rehydration drink.
-Stop if vomiting starts or symptoms worsen.
+While arranging care, do not try to “clear it out” at home with repeated medicines.
+If you are not actively vomiting, take small sips of water or an oral rehydration drink; stop if vomiting starts or symptoms worsen.

-- If you’re alone: text/call someone to stay reachable and to help with transport.
-If you worsen (vomiting, severe pain, can’t pass gas, faintness), call 911.
+If you are alone, contact someone who can stay reachable and help with transport.
+If vomiting, severe pain, inability to pass gas, faintness, or confusion develops, call 911.

 What can wait